| Valentines Day brought some tough love

 of funds by prevention programs.
 But he said such attacks

 will continue if these agencies remain hidden behind closed doors.
+This is a sad thing, but unfortunately,

 it is a result of AIDS organizations for years and years not